Elizabeth Holtzman: Elections

-1972–78

 On March 28, 1972, Holtzman announced her candidacy for the Democratic nomination for the United States House of Representatives from New York's 16th congressional district.
 Michael Churchill was her campaign manager.
 In the primary, she faced incumbent Representative Emanuel Celler, the dean of the House of Representatives and chair of the Judiciary Committee, who was first elected in 1922.
 It was the first time Holtzman had run for public office.
 She believed that Celler was vulnerable as he had no district office, his residency was under question, and he largely went unmentioned in his district's political circles.
 After she filed to run against him, Celler said, "As far as I'm concerned, she doesn't exist."
 Holtzman criticized Celler's low voting attendance, which she said negated his seniority.

 Celler had the support of the Liberal Party of New York and the Democratic political machine in Brooklyn.
 This was the second time that he had faced opposition in a primary.
 Holtzman raised around $32,000 and borrowed $4,000 during the primary, though she was told she needed $100,000 to run her campaign.
 She defeated Celler and Robert O'Donnell in the primary.
+Donald Zimmerman, who aided in the redistricting after the 1970 United States census, stated that Celler's demand that his district remain Jewish, rather than a proposed 60-40 split between whites and blacks, caused him to lose as Zimmerman did not "think Liz could have won as a reformer in a district that wasn't all Jewish."

 Celler attempted to have the primary voided and another one held, but Brooklyn Supreme Court Judge Dominic Rinaldi ruled against him and the Appellate Division of the New York Supreme Court ruled unanimously against him.
 The New York Court of Appeals ruled five to two against Celler.
 Although Celler was still on the general election ballot as the Liberal Party nominee, he announced on September 28 that he would end his campaign.
 Holtzman defeated Republican nominee Nicholas R. Macchio Jr. and Conservative nominee William Sampol in the election.